EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not ask for others to gameshare with you.**

-Asking others members to gameshare_ with you against Discord Terms of Service and the ToS of every platform that acts as a marketplace and client for games
+Asking other members to gameshare_ with you against Discord Terms of Service and the ToS of every platform that acts as a marketplace and client for games
 (Steam, Xbox, PSN, etc.).
 Do not ask that others compromise their account and security because you do not want to, or cannot afford to purchase the content.

 .. _gameshare: https://www.makeuseof.com/tag/gameshare-xbox-one/

 .. note::
-    :ref:`Gamesharing is a feature for friends and family, not random members of a Discord server.`
+    :ref:`Gamesharing is a feature meant for friends and family, not random members of a Discord server.`